-225 This result suggests that improved relative mass in gastrocnemius muscle in the DEX+G group might be related to the regulations of some muscle atrophy-related proteins, such as improved relative muscle mass was associated with an increased CSA.
+This result suggests that the slightly improved relative mass in gastrocnemius muscle in the DEX+G group might be related to the regulations of some muscle atrophy-related proteins, such as MuRF1 and GDF-8.
+However, the interpretation needed to be expanded more fundamentally.
+Therefore, the CSA of the gastrocnemius muscle was further analyzed to evaluate if the improved relative muscle mass was associated with an increased CSA.